TheBlackPlague/YouTubeCache/README.md

 Total score (including sample set): `1,278,382`.
 Total score (excluding sample set): `715,882`.

+If you google search, you may find that some algorithms are apparently scoring higher.
+Maybe not all, but most that I have found have (like the example Google submission file), included videos in the caches that weren't even requested for viewership.

 Ways to improve this?
 (Ways I think this algorithm can be improved)
 - Back Propagation: Currently, once we make a decision, we don't look back.
 This can be bad for future decisions but is fastest way of going about it.
 Back Propagation